 // More integrations to be added under the same predictable pattern.

-The actions correspond to the action names you will find in the API Reference or in the Captain Data SaaS, stripped from the integration identifier prefixes.
+Scopes are always lower case alpha identifiers.
+The actions are then corresponding to the actions names you will find in the API Reference or in the Captain Data SaaS stripped from the integration identifier prefixes.

-FAQ
+❓ FAQ

 Q: Can I use this SDK in Node.js and browser environments?
 A: Yes!
 It supports both environments as it is based on fetch.
 For Node.js, make sure to install a polyfill like node-fetch.